Opinion: The UK has lost more than a monarch with the passing of Queen Elizabeth II

 King Charles III has been first in line to the throne for 70 years, and he is now left with an unenviable act to follow.
 He has promised “not to meddle” as monarch, something he didn’t always manage as Prince of Wales, and his life has most certainly not been scandal-free in the way that his mother’s had been.
 Away from his private life, his estrangement from his youngest son has generated numerous unwanted headlines, while the accusations surrounding his younger brother Prince Andrew have further sullied the royal family’s reputation.
 While a figure as trustworthy as Queen Elizabeth II was at the helm, the UK had a matriarch of unimpeachable character that helped to deflect some of this controversy.
 No living royal can offer such a buffer against the scandal, the negative headlines, the brand damage.

 The difficulties that King Charles will have to contend with run beyond the domestic too.
-In recent years, both Jamaica and Barbados have left the Commonwealth, with the desire among their populations for independence (and the influence of Chinese investment) meaning that ties with the UK were formally cut.
-How many other Commonwealth members will follow remains to be seen, but it seems unlikely they will be the only two dominoes to fall.
+Barbados removed the Queen as head of state and switched to a parliamentary republic in November 2021, and Jamaica has suggested it will do the same.
+How many other countries will follow remains to be seen, but it seems unlikely they will be the only two dominoes to fall.
 In the UK, support for the monarchy has been shrinking, albeit slowly, in recent years, and stood at only 61% in a May 2021 YouGov poll.
 A majority in the 18–24 age group stated a preference for an elected head of state replacing the monarch.
 After the inevitable outpourings of grief and patriotism in the coming weeks and months, it seems unlikely that King Charles will reverse this direction of travel.

 The UK has already found itself in a period of instability, uncertain of its role in the world in a way that stands in sharp contrast to the confident, modern country that a huge international audience witnessed at the opening ceremony of the 2012 Olympics in London (the highlight of which was, let’s not forget, the Queen skydiving into the stadium after meeting up with James Bond).
 Brexit left it estranged from its nearest trading bloc, and a rise in nationalism in recent years, both inside the Houses of Parliament and outside, has left the country looking insular and lacking any long-term plan to turn around its stuttering economy.
 The last thing it needed was a jolt of this nature.